 Strengthening relationships with the Town as it makes its own long-term plans and investment priorities has the potential to be beneficial to Black Point.
-In addition, municipalities are eligible for grants and other discretionary funds that could be used to support public-benefit projects within the Association.5 Neighboring Beach Associations are facing many of the same issues as Black Point.
+In addition, municipalities are eligible for grants and other discretionary funds that could be used to support public-benefit projects within the Association.
+Neighboring Beach Associations are facing many of the same issues as Black Point.
 While the Council of Beaches has been dormant over recent memory, re-establishing and strengthening connections with these other communities can help share knowledge on best practices, potentially share resources, and collectively lobby the Town to ensure beach and costal issues are being addressed.

 Actions: Responsible Entity Priority Designate a Liaison who can represent Association interests to Town Departments and elected officials and communicate relevant Town news to residents.
 Board of Governors High Partner with the Town of East Lyme on grant opportunities, specifically those pertaining to coastal resiliency and Town-owned infrastructure (roads, stormwater management, sewers, pump stations).
-Board of Governors / Town Liaison High Ensure greater Association participation in the Town's next Plan of Conservation and Development, Hazard Mitigation, and Coastal Resilience Plan updates.
-Board of Governors / Town Liaison Medium Consider strengthening partnerships with neighboring Beach Associations in the areas of best practices, coastal issues advocacy, collective purchasing, and equipment sharing.
-The Association of Beaches has been dormant but could be reinvigorated.
-Board of Governors / Town Liaison Medium
+Board of Governors / Town Liaison High

-5 Note that waterfront structures like the groins are owned by the Association as a private entity and may not fully qualify for resiliency grants.
+&lt;sup>8 Note that waterfront structures like the groins are owned by the Association as a private entity and may not fully qualify for resiliency grants.
 However, the sewer pumping station at Brightwater and East Shore is part of the town's sewerage infrastructure; coastal damage to this operation could be devastating to the community - both Black Point and adjacent communities of Niantic Bay.